-- 3. Provided that the redundancy scheme is given the status of a collective labour agreement, agreements can also be made as part of the redundancy scheme, duly considering the opportunities offered by the Dutch Work and Security Act.
+- 3. Provided that the redundancy scheme is given the status of a collective labour agreement, agreements can also be made as part of the redundancy scheme, duly considering the opportunities offered by the Dutch Balanced Labour Market Act (Wet arbeidsmarkt in balans).
 Deviations from the law can concern such aspects as the 'age bracket' principle (redundancies affecting all age groups of employed staff equally) (up to a maximum of 10% of the employees), the amount of the transition allowance and possibly other allowances, provisions about education, outplacement, terms of notice, supplementary agreements etc. - 4.
 If a redundancy scheme has been agreed in a company in consultation with the trade association(s) involved in the collective labour agreement, article 9.3 does not apply.